-For Charnwood, a large amount of surplus could be used to meet the majority of needs required.
+For Charnwood, an element of surplus could be used to meet some of the needs required.
 However, additional land would be required.
 Several sites could be utilised, and the effects would be dependent upon the combination of sites involved.
 There are no major constraints associated with the site options, though some are located along the Soar Valley and / or close to the Charnwood Forest, so there could be some disturbance to species.
-These are uncertain minor negative effects.
+These are minor

+Biodiversity

+negative effects.

-As per option A4 above, neutral effects are predicted.
+C4: Lower As per option A4 above, neutral effects a are predicted.

 Distribution Growth Overall Effects Symbol

-A: Current Neutral -
+Option 1: Dispersed A: Current Neutral -

-Option 1: Dispersed B: Higher Potential minor negative x ?
+B: Higher Minor negative ×

 C: Lower Neutral -

 A: Current Neutral -

-Option 2: Strategic sites B: Higher Potential minor negative x ?
+Option 2: Strategic sites B: Higher Potential Minor negative × ?

 C: Lower Neutral -

 A: Current Neutral -

 Option 3: Near Leicester Area focus B: Higher Neutral -

-• C: Lower Neutral -
+C: Lower Neutral -

 A: Current Neutral -

-Option 4: HENA Distribution B: Higher Potential minor negative x ?
+Option 4: HENA Distribution B: Higher Minor negative ×

-- C: Lower Neutral -
+C: Lower Neutral -